 Skin Absorption Enhancers

 Additional toxins that don’t appear on the product labels can end up in creams and lotions through contamination.
 Contaminates are toxic residues left behind from the manufacturing process.
+And many contaminates are carcinogens.

 They can also be created through the interaction of different chemicals in the products.
 An example is the reaction of Cocamide DEA with some preservatives in personal care products.
 This reaction results in the formation of carcinogenic nitrosamines.